promisegrid/grid-poc/x/rfc/draft-promisegrid.md

 3.2.2.
 Delete Operation

    A delete operation signals the intention to remove an existing event or mark it as obsolete.
-   Context is provided to enable validators to confirm the operation.
+   Context is provided to enable validators to confirm the deletion.

    Example: